Costco Bagels - 5 Flavors Ranked, Storage Tip, Best Toppings

 How do you rank the bagels?

-Storing Costco Bagels
+How To Store Costco Bagels

-Made with No Preservatives
+The Bagels Are Made With No Preservatives

 The big issue that many people have with these bagels from Costco is that they cannot eat them fast enough before they start to go bad.

 I’ve been purchasing these bagels for over a decade now, and I agree it really can be a challenge to finish the bagels before they start to mold.

 Luckily, the bagels do keep very well in the refrigerator.
 The shelf life of Costco bagels is about 2-3 days when they are out sitting on the counter.

 There are no preservatives, and they will start to mold quickly.
 Costco bagels last about a week in the refrigerator, give or take a few days.

 Freezer - Long Term Storage Method and Defrost Options